Nutshell 2. More about case

 The other secondary case suffix, m denoting the qualitative cases, is treated in nutshell 6.

-Now we can use an inversion to find the meaning of the inner partitive cases (and I apologise for the strange example sentences straight away).
+Now we can use an inversion to find the meaning of the inner partitive cases.

 Hence the inner partitive translates as ‘among others’.
 If this doesn’t make sense, draw an image like the one with the stars above.

-Again, we cannot rule out the possibility that all of the tellers are being helped.
-The strict translation is ‘(possibly) among others’, but the point of the inner partitive is that it opens the possibility that some of the tellers are not being helped.
+Again, we cannot rule out the possibility that all of the speakers are being helped.
+The strict translation is ‘(possibly) among others’, but the point of the inner partitive is that it opens the possibility that some of the speakers are not being helped.

 The fact that a predicate has only one object of each case can pose a problem with a number of cases, notably instrumental, causative and consecutive, which are often used to describe just one of several tools, causes, and consequences, respectively.
 The solution is to construct such objects with an inner partitive.